vchungg/Lemonade-Stand/README.txt

 ==============
 Bugs and Nonworking Features
 ==============
-Currently, the input aspect of the game does not work.
-Also, the number of times you have to press F5 to get exit from the game sometimes varies.
-Not following the instructions (such as pressing F4 when it is unprompted) leads the player to improper displays.
+The number of times you have to press F5 to get exit from the game sometimes varies.
+Not following the instructions (such as pressing F4 when it is unprompted) leads the player to the wrong displays.